Some gay couples now due to receive benefits under 'Obamacare'

+* Total sales volume of group for month of february 2017 was 88,976 units, an increase of approximately 167 pct Source text for Eikon: Further company coverage:

-WASHINGTON The Supreme Court's ruling on Wednesday that same-sex couples are eligible for federal benefits will mean more gays and lesbians can reap the benefits of President Barack Obama's healthcare overhaul that take effect January 1, advocates say.
+WASHINGTON, June 27 The U.S. Supreme Court's ruling on Wednesday that same-sex couples are eligible for federal benefits will mean more gays and lesbians can reap the benefits of President Barack Obama's healthcare overhaul that take effect Jan.
+1, advocates say.

 In a landmark decision, the court effectively legalized same-sex marriage in California and struck down Section 3 of the Defense of Marriage Act, which denied same-sex couples federal benefits such as healthcare.